andylemin/PFUI/README.md

 ------
 ### A Solution;

-**PFUI** changes the traditional filtering method by instead always _blocking_ all egress traffic by default (thus stopping DoH, Proxy bypasses with BYOD, Botnets, Malware, script-kiddies and hampering Hackers etc).
+**PFUI Firewall** changes the traditional filtering method by instead always _blocking_ all egress traffic by default (thus stopping DoH, Proxy bypasses with BYOD, Botnets, Malware, script-kiddies and hampering Hackers etc).

 To permit the legitimate traffic, PFUI simply glue's the DNS layer to the Firewall, by installing every